samazon/custom-react-hooks/README.md

 16. `useRequireAuth`: This hook return boolean value auth, and triggers redirect is user is not logged in.

 17. `useLockBodyScroll`: This hook will add overflow hidden to body to lock scroll when required.

+18. `useKeyboardEvent`: A custom hook that allows you to listen for and handle specific keyboard events.

+19. `useGeolocation`: A custom hook that retrieves the current location of the user using the browser's Geolocation API.

+20. `useHover`: A custom hook that tracks the hovering state of an element.

+21. `useClickAway`: A custom hook that detects clicks outside of a specified element.